The Beloved Community

 Over 1,000 people participated in six Eucharistic services to brainstorm and dream during the process.
 The first service — with nearly 400 participants — was held at Grace Cathedral, San Francisco.
 The Liturgy of the Word at each service was the proclamation of a gospel text and included a brief homily by Bishop Marc followed by the assembly breaking into diverse groups.
 Some groups focused on artistic expression as response to the proclamations while other groups focused on discussion.
 At the offertory thoughts were gathered into nets as prayers for the vision of the diocese.

 After the visioning process concluded, a special diocesan convention adopted the five principles as the official vision of the diocese.
-After these were adopted, Area Ministry was introduced as practices by which the diocese could be the beloved community.
-Read more about the Area Ministry principles — their history and practice today — below.
+After these were adopted, Vitality Practices for Building the Beloved Community were introduced as practices by which the diocese could be the beloved community.
+Read more about the Vitality Practices below.

 The Beloved Community, like the Kingdom of God Jesus references in the gospels, is something we catch glimpses of here and now.
 Our mission is

-Embodied Justice for All People and for God’s Creation • Church Vitality
+- Embodied Justice for All People and for God’s Creation

 Embodied Justice, like being a Christian, is a way of living rather than a series of actions.
 Embodied justice is an awareness of how our decisions impact others, and how our decisions are a part of our striving for justice and peace among all people, and respecting the dignity of every human being.
 To embody justice we must be aware of our immediate surroundings and situations as well as in our communities, our state, our country, and our planet.
 In addition to impacting our decisions personally, embodying justice leads us to advocate on behalf of the voiceless to work for a just, beloved community.
 We embody justice by intentionally working against discrimination based on race, gender, sexual orientation, disability, or age; standing in solidarity with the poor and marginalized; and caring for God’s creation with reverence.